Sherin Mathews: Adoptive Dad Used ‘Deadly Weapon’ To Kill 3-Year-Old Texas Girl, According To Grand Jury

 Mathews’ was subsequently charged with capital murder in Sherin’s death after a grand jury found that during the commission of the killing, he “did use a deadly weapon, the exact nature and description of which is not known…,” reports India-West.
 The indictment further notes that Mathews “intentionally and knowingly” caused Sheirn’s death.

-Capital murder is a first-degree felony which means if Mathews is convicted of the charge, he could face a sentence of life in prison to the death penalty, according to India-West.
+Capital murder is a first-degree felony, which means if Mathews is convicted of the charge, he could face a sentence of life in prison to the death penalty, according to India-West.

 Although the grand jury indictment does not implicate Sherin’s adoptive mother, Sini Mathews, in the child’s death, it did result in a charge of abandonment and endangering of a child against her, reports NBC 5 Dallas.